ParkWardRR/Cuda-ThinkCentre-NVR/README.md

 2. The Intel Core i5-8600T processor supports hardware acceleration for H.264, H.265, VP8, and VP9 codecs via Intel Quick Sync Video, making it ideal for Plex transcoding and media-related tasks.

-3. The HP Nvidia Quadro K1200 GPU is used exclusively for CUDA-based tasks like facial recognition but is outperformed by newer GPUs like the Nvidia T1000:
+3. The HP Nvidia Quadro T400 GPU is used exclusively for CUDA-based tasks like facial recognition but is outperformed by higher-end GPUs like the Nvidia T1000:
-   - The T1000 offers nearly double the CUDA cores (896 vs 512) and significantly higher memory bandwidth (~160 GB/s vs ~80 GB/s).
+   - The T1000 offers more CUDA cores and higher memory bandwidth but comes at a significantly higher price point (~$230).
-   - However, the K1200 is a cost-effective option at just $35 compared to the T1000’s ~$230 price point while remaining compatible with this build's riser card faceplate.
+   - The T400 strikes a balance between cost-effectiveness ($35) and performance while remaining compatible with this build's riser card faceplate.

 4. The M.2 A+E Intel I225-V Ethernet NIC provides fast multi-gigabit networking, enabling efficient backups to slower storage systems like a Synology NAS with spinning drives.